winklermichael/otto/README.md

 For productive systems it is recommended to use the provided helm-chart.
 See Chapter Installing for more information.

+## Configuration

+The operator can be configured using environment variables.
+The following variables are available:
+- `REQUEUE_TIME`: The time after which the operator will requeue a resource for reconciliation in case of a retry.
+Default is `30s`.
+- `HTTP_CLIENT_TIMEOUT`: The timeout for HTTP client requests.
+Default is `10s`.

+## Documentation
+For detailed documentation on the OAuth Token Triage Operator, including API specifications, design decisions, and usage examples, please refer to the [docs](docs/) directory.

+## Usage
+For an example of how to use the OAuth Token Triage Operator, please refer to the [example](example/) directory.
+This directory contains sample configurations and usage patterns for integrating OTTO with your applications.

 ## Built With

 * [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) - Framework for building Kubernetes APIs using CRDs